sonatype-nexus-community/the-cla/README.md

 Under `Subscribe to events` select `Pull request`

-Once you have created the app, generate and save a new private key.
-You should save this as `thecla.pem`, and copy it into the root of this project, it'll be noted in the next section on app environment configuration.
+Once you have created the app, generate and save a new private key (via `Generate a private key` button).
+You should save this as `the-cla.pem`, and copy it into the root of this project, it'll be noted in the next section on app environment configuration.

 Set `GH_APP_ID` in `.env` to the ID for your app that was just generated!